shenkev/spanish-high-speed-rail-pricing/README.md

 6. Set L2 reg to about 30 (depends on magnitude of labels, mine were about 1-10 so maybe 3 for 0-1 labels)
 7. L1 reg is not very important, but helps find better L2 values

+## 8th Sweep (0.1% data)

+Going to take my  model to 1% data regime and see the results.
+I'll first run a dummy model to baseline the overfitting.

+- trees - 80
+- depth - 25
+- alpha - 1
+- lambda - 1
+- colsample_bynode - 1
+- eta - 0.1
+- subsample - 1

+Interestingly the overfitting is worse than before!
+I thought more data is supposed to help generalize.

+- 0.4 train rmse (better than 0.42 before) but 0.86 val rmse (worse than 0.635 before).
+I can't believe the val rmse got so much worse!

+Next I apply the previously best model.

+- trees - 80
+- depth - 25
+- alpha - 5
+- lambda - 20
+- colsample_bynode - 0.65
+- eta - 0.1
+- subsample - 0.8

+Wow, these hyperparameters don't work!

+- 0.879 val rmse
+- there may be some systematic error or false signal in the training set that's causing more overfitting when there's more training data
+- I suspect it's the "start_time" feature which captures temporal changes but it's not getting computed properly?...
+- turns out 0.1% data has 29 features and 1% data has 36 features.
+These extra features come from 1-hot classes that are seen in the later time periods but not earlier ones.
+This causes a problem between train and val because val has seen classes that train hasn't.
+If these classes are indicative of the label, then we're bound to overfit.
+I didn't notice this problem with 0.1% data because it was so little data that we didn't have so much disparity between train and val set!

+1% Data Feature Unique Values

+Train

+origin            2
+destination       4
+start_date     3453
+end_date       3966
+train_type       12
+train_class       4
+fare              4

+Val

+origin            **5**
+destination       **5**
+start_date     5786
+end_date       7317
+train_type       **15**
+train_class       **5**
+fare              4

+0.1% Data Feature Unique Values

+Train

+origin            1
+destination       3
+start_date     2657
+end_date       2996
+train_type       10
+train_class       4
+fare              4

+Val

+origin            **3**
+destination       **2**
+start_date     1814
+end_date       1933
+train_type       10
+train_class       4
+fare              4

+- evidently origin and destination don't seem to matter, however train_class and train_type does
+- this makes sense since higher class and newer train models would cost more

+If I wanted to try a larger dataset, I'd need to remove samples with the newer train types and classes.
+Maybe next time!

 ## Conclusions

 1. When you're doing in-time validation, train and val errors will be very closely coupled and it's hard to overfit or do poorly (e.g. even 400 depth and 400 trees is fine).